matwe340/LR-variant-calling/README.md

     And adjust the path in the `config.yml` (or place it in the resources folder)

 4. Create a individuals.txt file from your list of fastq files/sample sheet.
 The individuals.txt file needs to be a tab seperated file with 2 columns, the first one being the individual ids that should be in the final vcf and the second one the path to the raw fastq file.
 Each line should only contain a single fastq file, but an individual can appear in multiple lines.
-The program automatically figures out R1 and R2 reads, as long as the string R1 or R2 appears in the file names.
+The program automatically figures out R1 and R2 reads, as long as the first read in both files has the same fastq id.

     For example: